-- of the Dissertation Committee and GSA Faculty Council.
-However, in the case that the reasons stipulated below cease to apply, the entire dissertation shall be made publicly available online. - a) The doctoral dissertation cannot be made publicly available online for more than a year from the date of degree conferral due to copyright or the protection of personal information. - b) The doctoral dissertation cannot be made publicly available for more than a year from the date of degree conferral because it would clearly be disadvantageous to the graduate as he/she is planning to publish his/ her dissertation or part of which, and making it publicly available online may infringe Academic Journal publication rules against multiple publications, or due to applications for patents pending approval.
-If the application is approved the graduate may be granted an exemption from his/her dissertation being made publicly available online for a period of up to 5 years from the date of degree deferral.
-After which time, if there are no other circumstances impeding the dissertation being made publicly available online then the dissertation will be automatically made publicly available online. - c) Making the doctoral dissertation publicly available online for more than a year from the date of degree conferral would clearly be disadvantageous to graduates who have published his/her dissertation or part of which, and making it publicly available online infringes Academic Journal publication rules against multiple publications or due to patents. - d) The doctoral dissertation cannot be made publicly available online because it includes material that is in a three-dimensional format. - 10-4.
-In line with the regulations stipulated in articles 10-2 and 10-3, candidates must confirm (using the prescribed form) to the Dissertation Committee upon application for conferral of the doctoral degree that there are no problems with regards to copyright, patents, confidential information or personal information which impedes making the dissertation public.
-Supervisors (or other faculty involved in the degree applicant's instruction) shall coordinate and assist during the process of confirmation. - 10-5.
-The examiners will confirm in writing whether it is appropriate for the entire dissertation to be made publicly available online.
-The Dissertation Committee and GSA Faculty Council will deliberate on the documents submitted by the candidate and examiners regarding the doctoral dissertation being made publicly available online and determine the process to be followed for each dissertation.
+In the case that any of the reasons stipulated below disallow a dissertation from being made publicly available online for more than one (1) year from the date of conferral of the doctoral degree, it will be possible to submit an extended summary of the content in place of the entire dissertation upon approval of the Dissertation Committee and GSA Faculty Council.
+However, in the case the reasons stipulated below cease to apply, the entire dissertation shall be made publicly available online.

+- a) The doctoral dissertation cannot be made publicly available online for more than one (1) year from the date of degree conferral due to copyright or the protection of personal information. - b) The doctoral dissertation cannot be made publicly available for more than one (1) year from the date of degree conferral because it would clearly be disadvantageous to the graduate as they are planning to publish their dissertation or part thereof, and making it publicly available online may infringe academic journal publication rules against multiple publications, or due to applications for patents pending approval.
+If the application is approved, the graduate may be granted an exemption from their dissertation being made publicly available online for a period of up to five (5) years from the date of degree conferral.
+After that time, if there are no other circumstances impeding the dissertation from being made publicly available online, then the dissertation will be automatically made publicly available online. - c) Making the doctoral dissertation publicly available online for more than one (1) year from the date of degree conferral would clearly be disadvantageous to graduates who have published their dissertation or part thereof, and making it publicly available online infringes academic journal publication rules against multiple publications, or due to patents. - d) The doctoral dissertation cannot be made publicly available online because it includes material that is in a three-dimensional format.